alpha-yadav/DSA/readme.md

 For sparse graphs, consider using adjacency lists instead, which offer better space complexity.
 The best choice depends on the characteristics of your specific graph and the operations you intend to perform on it.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of vertices (also called nodes or points) and edges (also called links or lines) that connect pairs of vertices.
+It's a powerful tool with applications across numerous fields, including computer science, social sciences, biology, and engineering.

+Here's a breakdown of key introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A graph G is typically represented as an ordered pair G = (V, E), where V is a set of vertices and E is a set of edges.
+Each edge connects two vertices.
+* **Vertex (or Node):** A single point in the graph.
+Often represented as a circle or dot.
+* **Edge (or Link):** A connection between two vertices.
+Often represented as a line segment connecting two vertices.
+* **Adjacent Vertices:** Two vertices are adjacent if there's an edge connecting them.
+* **Incident:** An edge is incident to a vertex if the vertex is one of the endpoints of the edge.
+* **Degree of a Vertex:** The number of edges incident to a vertex.
+* **Path:** A sequence of vertices where consecutive vertices are adjacent.
+* **Cycle:** A path that starts and ends at the same vertex, with no repeated vertices (except the start/end).
+* **Connected Graph:** A graph where there's a path between any two vertices.
+Otherwise, it's disconnected.
+* **Complete Graph:** A graph where every pair of vertices is connected by an edge.
+Often denoted as K<sub>n</sub>, where n is the number of vertices.
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Tree:** A connected graph with no cycles.

+**2. Types of Graphs:**

+* **Directed Graph (Digraph):** Edges have a direction, indicating a one-way relationship between vertices.
+* **Undirected Graph:** Edges have no direction, indicating a two-way relationship between vertices.
+* **Weighted Graph:** Edges have associated weights (e.g., distances, costs).
+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge connecting the same pair of vertices).

+**3. Graph Representations:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where the element (i, j) indicates the presence (or weight) of an edge between vertex i and vertex j.
+* **Adjacency List:** A list where each vertex has a list of its adjacent vertices.

+**4. Key Problems and Algorithms:**

+Graph theory involves many important problems and associated algorithms, including:

+* **Shortest Path:** Finding the shortest path between two vertices (e.g., Dijkstra's algorithm, Bellman-Ford algorithm).
+* **Minimum Spanning Tree:** Finding a tree that connects all vertices with the minimum total edge weight (e.g., Prim's algorithm, Kruskal's algorithm).
+* **Graph Traversal:** Visiting all vertices in a graph systematically (e.g., Breadth-First Search (BFS), Depth-First Search (DFS)).
+* **Connectivity:** Determining if a graph is connected.
+* **Graph Coloring:** Assigning colors to vertices such that no adjacent vertices have the same color.

+This introduction provides a foundation for understanding graph theory.
+Further study involves exploring more advanced concepts like graph isomorphism, planarity, network flows, and many more specialized areas within the field.
+The applications are vast and continue to expand as the need to model relationships and networks grows in various domains.